jennings-owen/TaskIQ/docs/AGILE_PLAN.md

 - [ ] Display auto-generated priority scores in the UI.
 - [ ] Create SizeRecommendationForm for T-shirt size feature.
 - [ ] Add loading/error states and basic styling.
+- [ ] Set up page that prompts AI to rank all existing unfinished tasks and rank the top 3 importance.
+Show response

 ---